CRJ 201 Introduction to Criminal Justice

 Forensic science applies scientific methodology to crime scene investigation and crime solving.
 This course analyzes techniques of crime scene investigation and the lawful gathering of evidence.
 Emphasis is placed upon the Federal Rules of Evidence, including the admissibility of physical evidence at trial, as well as the role of forensic science in the criminal justice system and the identification, collection, and preservation of physical evidence (chain of custody issues).

 Students will review all learning objectives achieved throughout previous coursework and develop a comprehensive, focused study of a modern criminal justice issue while applying solutions and predictions for future trends in criminal and social justice.
 Successful students will focus on the pragmatic application of principles and theories that guide criminal justice practice in the United States.
+Prerequisite: Successful completion of the General Education Capstone course.

 This course outlines the principles and topics relevant to business and organizational security management.
 Students gain understanding of established management functions, including the role of the Chief Security Officer.
 Various facets of physical, personnel, and information security are studied, as well as aspects of loss prevention and the protection of assets.